-For residents, the rate of this tax will depend on the tax cost, the type of asset liquidated, the sale price, and other factors.
-Non-residents can elect to pay a flat rate of either 25% on the gross amount of the transaction or 30% of the total capital gain.
+For residents, this tax rate will depend on the tax cost, the type of asset liquidated, the sale price, and other factors.
+Non-residents can elect to pay a flat rate of either 25% of the gross amount of the transaction or 30% of the total capital gain.

-In the case of a real estate sale, you will also be required to pay a local tax of 2%–5% of the total transaction.
+In the case of a real estate sale, you will also be required to pay a local tax of 2% to 5% of the total transaction.